MysteryPancake/Houdini-Fun/README.md

 ## Splitting a triangle into regions

-Malmer on the Houdini & Chill Discord wanted to split a triangle into 3 regions as seen below.
+Malmer on Discord wanted to split a triangle into 3 regions as seen below.

 <img src="./images/triangle_regions.webp?raw=true" width="400">